ta9mi141/vlto/README.md

 ## Description

-If you use Toggl to track working hours of some projects, this tool can show you velocity of them.
+If you use Toggl to track working hours of some projects, vlto can show you velocity of them.

+Since vlto needs config, you must set your projects' config at first.
+The config is written in TOML (sample_config.toml is an example).

 ## Requirements